theimowski/master-thesis/docs/section-research.md

 Majority of software, no matter the domain, processes some kind of data from different sources.
 It is therefore a very common task in a development process to parse structured input into an in-memory object model.
 This task requires proper type hierarchy and parsing logic to be implemented.
-In addition to the fact that such task is time consuming, it may also be error-prone when the format changes.
+In addition to the fact that such task can be time consuming, it may also be error-prone when the format changes.

 To meet the challenge, F# comes with another powerful feature, called **Type Providers**.
 Type Providers automatically generate (provide) a set of types and parsing logic for a given schema.
 For example, given a literal XML string, F# type provider will generate in compile-time a separate type for each corresponding element from the XML.
-With the types in place, another literal XML string that fulfills the schema, can be loaded and parsed into the object model with one line of code.
+With the types in place, another literal XML string that fulfills the schema, can be loaded and parsed into the object model within one line of code.

 Type Provider libraries for the most popular standards are ready to use.
-In addition to that, the mechanism is extensible which means that Type Providers can be created for arbitrary data source.
+The mechanism is extensible which means that Type Providers can be created for arbitrary data source.

 The feature is quite unique - apart from Idris, no other programming language has Type Providers (In fact, Type Providers in Idris are even more rich in functionality than those in F# {{{christiansen2013dependent}}}).